Updated: March 17, 2026

 Wyoming$65$783

-Note: We based these general liability rates on bounce house businesses with two employees across different states.
-Your rates will vary based on your services, claims history and the number of employees.
+Note: These rates reflect bounce house businesses with two employees.
+Your actual cost depends on your services, claims history and employee count.

 Bounce House Business Insurance Cost of Workers’ Compensation Coverage by State